 Origin of Carnaval

-Carnaval was brought to Venezuela by Spain during Colonial times.
+Carnaval was brought to Venezuela by the Spanish during Colonial times.
 It is mainly a Catholic tradition where families get together for a big feast to finish off all the rich food before the start of Lent.
 Carnaval takes place 40 days before Easter Sunday, which usually falls in February or March.
 Festivities start the Saturday before Ash Wednesday.

 Carnaval in El Callao

 El Callao, a small mining town founded in 1853, hosts Venezuela's largest Carnaval, which lasts four days.
 Here the locals combine Venezuelan traditions with those of Trinidad, the West Indies, and the French Antilles.
 African culture in El Callao also plays a part due to Africans being brought by European explorers during the Colonial era.
 You'll see this African influence in beautiful elaborate outfits and in the Afro-Caribbean calypso music from Trinidad and Tobago.